CU-ECEN-5823/course-project-victorkronberg/README.md

 * Relevant emlib project files were copied from SiliconLabs\SimplicityStudio\v4\developer\sdks\gecko_sdk_suite\v2.5\platform as needed and added into the respective directories at the root.
 * The main.c file in the root folder was renamed [gecko_main.c](gecko_main.c).
 Contents of the main while loop were moved into functions and the main() function was #ifdef'd out.
 * The [src](src) subfolder was added to contain code specific to the ECEN 5823 course and source files were added to support ECEN 5823 and the simplicity studio exercise assignment.

+Below is an overview of the project that has been implemented so far:
+* Created skeleton project